February 21, 2022

 GCAAR is a trade association at the service of its members and there is no attorney-client relationship intended or implied.

-You have many questions about how to conduct your business in this new, virtual world.
-We all know this is NOT business as usual – it’s doing business in the best way we can.
+In 2020, you had many questions about how to conduct your business in this new, virtual world.
+We all knew this was NOT business as usual – it was doing business in the best way we could.

-GCAAR's leaders answer those burning questions in this video series and provide ideas to help you continue to conduct business while being a good neighbor, despite the challenging circumstances.
+GCAAR's leaders answered those burning questions in this video series and provided ideas to help you continue to conduct business while being a good neighbor, despite the challenging circumstances.
 Take a look.